CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-templates.md

 It's also possible to add extra personalization variables in the GET method, because then your templates will actually be personalized.

+If you always give unique names to your templates, it is also possible to retrieve your template by the template's name by instead of passing the template's id, the template's name.

 ## Creating templates

 You can build HTML and JSON templates with one of our template editors